LorenzoPichetti/SbatchMan/docs/index.md

 ![SbatchMan TUI Screenshot](images/tui.png)

-*The SbatchMan TUI provides an interactive way to manage your jobs and clusters directly from your terminal.*
+*The SbatchMan TUI provides an interactive way to view the status of your jobs directly from the terminal.*